SESYNC-ci/CSI-2015/Lessons/R/tidyr_dplyr.md

 Chaining operations with pipes (%\>%)
 -------------------------------------

 We have seen that dplyr functions all take a data frame as their first argument and return a transformed data frame.
-This consistent syntax has the added benefit of making these functions compatible the 'pipe' operator (`%>%`).
+This consistent syntax has the added benefit of making these functions compatible the "pipe" operator (`%>%`).
 This operator actually comes from another R package, **magrittr**, which is loaded with dplyr by default.
 What `%>%` does is to take the expression on its left-hand side and feed it as the first argument to the function on its right-hand side.
-Here's a simple example:
+Here is a simple example:

 ``` r
 c(1,3,5,NA) %>% sum(na.rm = TRUE)   # same as sum(c(1,3,5,NA), na.rm = TRUE)